 As the work of Dr. Bähr and Dr. Köhler progresses, Acting President Mark Hallerberg would like to invite members of our community to explore the politics and policies of exclusion both in a historical and contemporary context.

-The launch event of the event series Understanding politics and policies of exclusion which took place on Tuesday, 30 March 2021, featured Professor of Modern and Contemporary History at the Rheinische Friedrich-Wilhelms-Universität Bonn, Joachim Scholtyseck.
-Dr. Scholtyseck discussed in his presentation the policy tools the National Socialists used to suppress the economic growth or success of Jewish-owned firms in Germany.
+The launch event of the series took place on Tuesday, 30 March 2021, and featured Professor of Modern and Contemporary History at the Rheinische Friedrich-Wilhelms-Universität Bonn, Joachim Scholtyseck.
+Dr. Scholtyseck discussed the policy tools the National Socialists used to suppress the economic growth or success of Jewish-owned firms in Germany.
 The event, moderated by our Dean of Executive Education Andrea Römmele, explored the origins and consequences of enforced reorganisation on companies and organisations in Germany after the Nazis came to power.

-The second event in the event series Understanding politics and policies of exclusion which took place on Tuesday, 11 May 2021, discussed what processes change a society into an exclusionary community and with which impulses and procedures institutions in democracies respond to the pressures they are under.
+The second event in the series took place on Tuesday, 11 May 2021, and discussed what processes change a society into an exclusionary community and with which impulses and procedures institutions in democracies respond to the pressures they are under.

 The Hertie School welcomed Daniel Ziblatt, award-winning author and director of the research unit Transformations of Democracy at the Berlin Social Science Center (WZB) to deliver a keynote lecture, addressing topics from his best-selling book, "How Democracies Die".
 Dean of Graduate Programmes and Professor of European Politics Christine Reh moderated an open discussion with Professor Ziblatt following his remarks.